rpast/ALP/README.md

 # ALP

 ALP is an open-source, knowledge-grounded conversational AI system designed to generate responses grounded in relevant knowledge from external sources.
 ALP is currently in development, but it can be used locally on users' machines.
-Built with simplicity and efficiency in mind, ALP reads chosen PDF file, has unlimited conversational memory and the ability to export conversation and source embeddings in JSON format.
+Built with simplicity in mind, ALP reads chosen PDF file, has unlimited conversational memory and the ability to export conversation and source embeddings in JSON format.

 ## Table of Contents